-In the evening Lennon filled track two with his Ramírez acoustic guitar, on which he played the descending notes in the song’s introduction and transitions, plus a bass guitar part by McCartney, and a distorted guitar solo played by Harrison on his Epiphone Casino guitar.
+In the evening Lennon filled track two with his Ramírez acoustic guitar, on which he played the descending notes in the song’s introduction and transitions, plus a bass guitar part by McCartney, and an electric guitar solo played by Harrison.

 On track three were Lennon, McCartney and Harrison’s harmony vocals, and onto the final track McCartney recorded his lead vocals.

 Because it was only on four little tracks, it was very easy to mix.
 There were no decisions to make, we’d made them all in the writing and in the recording.
 We would mix them, and it would take half an hour, maybe.
 Then it would go up on a shelf, in a quarter-inch tape box.
 And that was it.
 That was the only thing we ever did to Michelle.

 - 1998: US album release: Wonsaponatime by John Lennon

 - 1998: US album release: John Lennon Anthology

 - 1987: US album release: Cloud Nine by George Harrison

 - 1986: UK album release: Menlove Ave by John Lennon

 - 1967: Filming: Magical Mystery Tour

 - 1961: Live: Cavern Club, Liverpool (lunchtime)